 The results show that the adequate control of these two stages in the adaptive process is of great relevance to ensure good performance.

 The computational experiments were performed using a benchmark dataset proposed by \cite{Uchoa2017} that contains 100 instances whose size ranges from 100 to 1000 vertices.
-We compared AILS-II with the AILS-PR and HGS.
-Considering this dataset, AILS-II presented a average solution better than or equal to the other algorithms on 71 of the 100 instances.
-The average gaps of AILS-II were 0.0456, whereas HGS and AILS-PR achieved average gaps of 0.0881 and 0.0977, respectively.
+We compared AILS-II with the HGS and FILO.
+Considering this dataset, AILS-II achieved the best average gap in all instances with more than 336 vertices.
 To evaluate the performance of AILS-II for larger instances, we carried out experiments with a dataset proposed by \cite{Arnold2019} that contains 10 large instances of CVRP.
 These instances have between 3000 and 30,000 vertices.
-The results of this experiment showed that AILS-II outperformed AILS-PR and HGS in all instances.
+The results of this experiment showed that AILS-II outperformed FILO on all instances.